sahilchudasama/text-to-speech-/README.md

 # text-to-speech-
-froem this project we can do text to speech
+from this project we can translate text to speech